ausbin/mcctl/README.md

 mcctl
 =====

-A bash script that greatly simplifies administering a minecraft server.
+mcctl is a bash script that greatly simplifies administering a minecraft server.
 It's like apachectl except minecraft.

 dependencies
 ------------